abbasjariani/santa-sim/README.md

 All properties of a simulation, including definition of the initial population, fitness functions, replication and mutation operators, and sampling schema, is defined in the input XML file.
 Consult the wiki page of SANTA to understand the variables in this file and how to work with them.
+Looking at the example input XML files provided in the folder 'examples/' would help you understand the logic easier.

 ### Command-line options